-The primary elements of Paramount's compensation program consist of base salary and variable and at-risk pay comprised of bonuses of RSUs and/or cash under the CBRSUP and grants of Options under the Option Plan.
+The primary elements of Paramount's compensation program consist of base salary and variable and at-risk pay comprised of bonuses of restricted share units ("RSUs") and/or cash under the Cash Bonus and Restricted Share Unit Plan ("CBRSUP") and grants of options to acquire Common Shares ("Options") under the stock option plan (the "Option Plan").
 In addition, the Compensation Committee of the Board retains the discretion to grant extraordinary cash bonuses to officers and employees when deemed appropriate.

-Each element of compensation is summarized below and discussed in more detail under "2023 Compensation Determinations".
+Each element of compensation is summarized below and discussed in more detail under "2024 Compensation Determinations".
 Detailed descriptions of the CBRSUP and the Option Plan are provided under the heading "Incentive Plans".